 What the Graduated Repayment Period means for you

 The Graduated Repayment Period lets you make interest-only payments for one year after your separation or grace period ends.
-It’s available for students with a Smart Option Student Loan who have graduated from a degree-granting institution.
-You have to request it during a certain time and meet all of the qualifications.
+It’s available for students with a Smart Option Student Loan, Graduate School Loan, Health Professions Graduate Loan, MBA Loan, Law School Loan, Medical School Loan and Dental School Loan but you will have to request it during a certain time and meet all of the qualifications.1

-Your billing statements will have a message saying when you can apply for the Graduated Repayment Period.
+Your billing statements and online account will include a message saying when you can apply for the Graduated Repayment Period.
 The billing statements will also show which of your loans qualify for the benefit.

 - It’s not automatic.
-You need to request to enroll in the Graduated Repayment Period within a specific time period—from two months before the end of your separation or grace period to two months after you begin principal and interest payments.
+You need to request to enroll in the Graduated Repayment Period within a specific time period—the six billing periods before and the 12 billing periods immediately after you begin principal and interest payments.

 - Your payments following the Graduated Repayment Period will be higher than if you hadn’t participated in it.
-Your Total Loan Cost will be higher as well.
+Your Total Loan Cost will be higher as well but your loan term will remain the same.

 - The Graduated Repayment Period is available for loans disbursed on or after July 1, 2013.